Tastytrade versus E*TRADE: compare IRA, commissions, investing fees, trading tools, account differences, pros and cons. Which online broker is better?

 Seventh Category: Extra Services

-Cash Management Tools: E*Trade offers more than just trading.
-Through its parent company Morgan Stanley, it has a bank with FDIC insurance, deposit accounts, check writing, debit cards, and more. tastytrade has none of these resources.
+Cash Management Tools: E*Trade, through Morgan Stanley, has a bank with FDIC insurance, deposit accounts, checks, debit cards, and more. tastytrade does not have these.

-IRA Service: Both investment firms have Individual Retirement Accounts.
-E*Trade has more IRA versions and doesn’t charge an IRA termination fee.
+IRA Service: Both offer Individual Retirement Accounts.
+E*Trade has more IRA choices and no IRA closing fee.

-Periodic Mutual Fund Investing: E*Trade has it for thousands of funds.
+Periodic Mutual Fund Investing: E*Trade offers this for thousands of funds.

 Winner: E*Trade